 One of us is!
 Roy handles all the market math, and holds a CFP license as well as a PhD.
 He's been providing personal, professional investment services for clients since 1993, and still does.

 Well, Roy's been doing this for over 20 years.
-In 2012, he began providing TSP advice to coworkers, and you can see some of their comments here about the results they've seen.
+In 2012, he began providing TSP advice to coworkers.
 Word of mouth did its thing, that list of coworkers grew and grew, and the foundation for TSP Tips was formed.
-We released a free preview in November 2013, and officially went live in July of this year.
+We released a free preview in November 2013, and officially went live in July of 2014.

 In financial markets, a "guarantee" is also known as a "lie."
 We're not liars.
 What we offer is the credibility and assurance that comes with 20+ years of professional expertise, a history of positive results, and the knowledge that we invest our own accounts the same way.